-Esther Hertog, born in 1978 in Amsterdam, grew up between the ages of 11 to 24 in Israel.
-She returned to the Netherlands to study Cultural Anthropology at Amsterdam University.
-Her student film ‘Ossama’s Dance’ about a gay male Palestinian belly dancer, screened at international film festivals.
-She later received an MA from the Granada Centre for Visual Anthropology at Manchester University.
-In her studies she focused on nationalism, identity, education in relation to the Israeli – Palestinian conflict.
+In 2002 I moved back to the Netherlands to study Cultural Anthropology at Amsterdam University.
+My BA student film ‘Ossama’s Dance’, about a gay male Palestinian belly dancer, was screened at international film festivals.
+In 2008 I graduated MA at Granada Centre for Visual Anthropology at Manchester University.
+My focus was nationalism, identity & education, related to the Israeli – Palestinian conflict.

-After graduation Esther worked as camerawoman, researcher and editor on films in the Netherlands, the Middle East and Rwanda.
-In 2009 she started filming ‘Soldier on the Roof’.
-It took 3 years, 5 extended visits to Hebron, and extreme determination to make this film, The film was awarded with double IDFA prizes, various international prizes, and broadcasted Internationally.
+After graduation I worked as camerawoman, researcher and editor on films in the Netherlands, the Middle East and Rwanda.
+During a TV film project in Hebron, some settler kids attacked me.
+This experience was so disturbing that I felt I needed to investigate Hebron’s radical settlers worldview.
+In 2009 I travelled to Hebron to make ‘Soldier on the Roof’.
+It took three years and extreme determination to make this film, which in 2012 was awarded 2 IDFA awards, various international prizes and multiple broadcasts.

-Since 2013 Esther and her partner, Paul King, are filming ‘Through the Barricades’, every year, sometimes twice a year they live in Hebron for a long period to film the kids growing up.
-Esther participated at GreenHouse seminar 2015-2016 in which she developed the film further.
+While filming Hebron’s settler community I witnessed the difficulties faced by their Palestinian neighbours.
+I decided to document their experiences.
+In 2013, together with Paul King, I returned to film ‘Skies Above Hebron’ to tell the other side of the story from the viewpoint of three coming of age protagonists.
+We participated at GreenHouse seminar 2015-2016 in which we developed the film further.
 As a result of the seminar Dutch TV broadcaster EO decided to produce the film together with Doxy producers in Amsterdam.
 In 2017 we received the NPO fund and pitched at the EBU forum in Sheffield.
-The film will be broadcasted end 2020.

 A film can never be totally objective, knowing that, my aim as a filmmaker is anyway to be as objective as possible.